NJ Junior Thespians

 LILLIANNE P. TORRENTE

-Sponsorship Coordinator and 2022 Newsletter Co-Coordinator
+Former Sponsorship Coordinator and Newsletter Co-Coordinator

 A founding member of the board, Lillianne is a retired educator with over 30 years experience.
 Most recently, she retired from her 20+ years as a performing arts faculty member at Ranney School in Tinton Falls, NJ, where she taught music and theatre classes to children in PreK through 12th grade.
 Outside of the classroom, she has produced and directed numerous productions, taught private music and voice lessons, and served as advisor to nationally recognized honor society chapters of Jr. Tri-M Music Honor Society®, Junior Thespians Troupe, and National Speech & Debate Team.
 Mrs. Torrente feels strongly about giving back to the community, and in doing so has served as a Cantor and Children’s Music Minister at her local church, St. Gabriel’s Parish in Marlboro.
 She holds a Bachelor of Arts from Wagner College and her professional affiliations include ACDA, NAfME, NJMEA, NJAIS, and NSDA.